Quick Setup

 It uses terminology that describes adding time trials to racing games, but the implementation steps are largely the same for all genres.
 E.g: platformers, speedrunning, puzzle games etc.

-Should you want more customizability when integrating into your own project, refer to the Manual Setup guide.
+Should you want more customizability when integrating into your own project, refer to the guide.

 This guide assumes that you have already imported the Complete Time Trial System package into your project.